 It’s important to think of digital asset management software not only as a platform, but also as a process.
 After all, how can you organize and manage digital assets of different file types without a system to store and process all that information, including the metadata attached to them?

-Simply put, DAM software is a solution that provides a secure central system that simplifies the storage, creation, management, production, deployment, and tracking of digital assets.
+DAM software is a solution that provides a secure central system for simplifying the storage, creation, management, production, deployment, and tracking of digital assets.

 Put another way, a DAM system is like an enhanced digital media library that streamlines everything.
-It eliminates bottlenecks in the creative workflow, which can help boost productivity.
+It eliminates bottlenecks in the creative workflow and boosts productivity.

 The 11 Benefits of Digital Asset Management

-One of the most attractive benefits found when you use digital asset management is that it gives your business, no matter the type, a professional and branded front.
-You might be a company of ten or enterprise of ten thousand, but digital asset management will keep teams organized within a single source of truth.
+One of the most appealing benefits of a digital asset management platform is that it helps your business stay on brand.
+Whether your company has ten employees or ten thousand, digital asset management software will keep teams organized within a single source of truth.

-A DAM platform guarantees that you’re getting the most from your assets, and ensures you’re putting your best foot forward when you chat with the media, potential clients, or other external partners and key stakeholders.
+A DAM platform guarantees that you’re getting the most from your assets, and ensures you can quickly access relevant files forward when you chat with the media, potential clients, or other external partners and key stakeholders.

 - Finds digital assets fast without any training